eleftherioszisis/multivoro/README.rst

 multivoro
 ---------

-multivoro is a python library that allows building 3D Voronoi/Laguerre tessellations with voro++_ exposed in python via the nanobind_ library.
+multivoro is a python library that allows building 3D Voronoi/Laguerre tessellations with voro_ exposed in python via the nanobind_ library.

 Installation